Dinton Castle: Restoration

 In 2009, the structure was stabilized, new lintels were installed, some windows and the entrance arch were repaired.

 In 2016, the property was purchased by a Spanish architect, Jaime (or Jimmy) Fernandez, and his English wife Mimi who had grown up near the castle.
 On 26 Jan 2017 planning permission was granted Fernandez by Aylesbury Vale District Council for the castle's renovation into a two-bedroom dwelling.

 The 2017-2018 restoration of Dinton Castle into a family home drew media interest.
 In September 2018 the process of the transformation of the building from a ruin was featured on Channel 4's Grand Designs programme and Grand Design published a series of photographs detailing the results produced by the renovations.
 The restoration was also featured in an article in the Wall Street Journal.
-The building was described as follows by Country Life (magazine) in February 2020: Three quirky, octagonal floors rise from almost an acre of Waddesdon Estate countryside, which one can view in its fullest from the panoramic roof terrace.
+The building was described as follows by Country Life in February 2020: Three quirky, octagonal floors rise from almost an acre of Waddesdon Estate countryside, which one can view in its fullest from the panoramic roof terrace.
 The building houses a sitting room, two en-suite bedrooms and a welcoming kitchen on the ground floor.

 The renovation cost over £300,000, on top of the original £100,000 purchase price.
-After the restoration, the castle was home to the Fernandez family, with their two children, for the ensuing five years.
+After the restoration, the castle was home to the Fernandez family, with their two children, for the next five years.

 The Fernandezes sold the castle in 2021 citing their family had outgrown the property.
 The new owner made Dinton Castle available on Airbnb in June 2022.